 6. Persistance matters

-Even when I feel good, I need to stretch and do the preventative exercises.
+Even when feeling good, I need to stretch and do the preventative exercises.
 Routine.
 Stretching takes time and I now have to be intentional to make time to do it.
 The IT band

 exercise pulverization with a foam roller hurts.
-I feel bruised afterwards.
-But it has a drastic effect on hip pain and discomfort.
+I feel bruised afterwards, but the benefit is worth it.
+The roller has a drastic effect on hip pain and discomfort.
 Whether I like it or not, it is effective and is required in my daily routine from here on out.
-When I am consistent in stretching and rolling – I feel great and can walk, jog and lift as I please.
+When I am consistent in stretching and rolling, I feel great.
+Then I can walk, jog and lift as I please.
 WORTH it.

 7. Knowledge is power